 When Maria Montessori fashioned her unique method of education in 1906, she noticed “that before long, the children [in her program] exhibited calm, peaceful behavior, periods of deep concentration, and a sense of order in caring for their environment.”
 After her initial success, Maria’s method grew popular in Italy and has only continued to expand.
 Today, there are nearly 20,000 Montessori schools around the world, 4,500 of which thrive in the United States.
 What about Maria’s methods sparked such a significant flame in the atmosphere of education?
 How does her methodology differ from traditional education?
-Below we explore four of the primary differences between Maria Montessori’s design and traditional schooling.
+Below we explore four of the primary differences between the design of Maria Montessori vs traditional school.

 The Montessori philosophy focuses on play as a child’s primary occupation and the most effective medium of learning.
 Therefore, Montessori programs are directed and paced by the child, forming unique, individualized, and adaptable experiences for every student.
 Teachers are trained to watch, notice, and facilitate activities.
 Ultimately, the goal of child-driven education is “that the children become more confident, independent, self-regulated, and self-disciplined.”
 Traditional schooling emphasizes memorization, fact-learning, schedules, and standardized classes.